The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Background and Introduction

 Several important warnings and disclaimers are now in order.
 The computational strategy developed in the present \chptr\ seeks to endogenize internally quantities that, traditionally, have not been endogenized~-- at least not internally. \footnote{{}An example of external endogenization would be a program that calculates demands with given (as if exogenously specified) prices, and then varies the prices until market clearing is attained in the long run, i.e., the prices are kept unchanged for many periods.
 Traditionally, the borrowing constraint has been specified only exogenously.} In addition, the strategy is deeply rooted in a special time-reordering of the endogenous variables, which does not comply with the common Markovian structure and has no precedent in the literature other than the paper~\cite{DL12}.
 The benefits from this new approach notwithstanding (see above), one drawback is that existence (nothing to say about uniqueness) of the equilibria is impossible to establish generically~-- at least not with tools that are currently available.
-The main reason is that most of the dependencies that the program seeks to resolve are implicit, in which case the use of the classical fixed-point type argument~-- as in, say, the default reference \citel{DGMM94}~-- becomes very difficult.
+The main reason is that most of the dependencies that the program seeks to resolve are implicit, in which case the use of the classical fixed-point type argument~-- as in, say, the default reference \cite{DGMM94}~-- becomes very difficult.
 In~particular, all variations of the general program outlined in Section~\ref{sec:gen-model} involve several layers of iterations the convergence of which is not guaranteed.
 Although endless loops do not occur in the examples included in this \chptr\ and the convergence is quite fast, any computer code that implements the program must limit the number of iterations in order to prevent potential endless loops.
 We~stress, however, that the program tests for accuracy and convergence at every step, and as long as it completes, the result is always a numerically verifiable equilibrium.
-Another drawback is that a continuous-time analog of the model described below is not currently available for two main reasons: the departure from the classical Markovian structure (the need to solve simultaneously for endogenous variables attached to different time periods) and the random environment given by the transition in the productivity state, not by the productivity state alone.
+Another drawback is that a continuous-time analog of the model described below is not currently available for two main reasons: the time-interlaced structure of the model, which is a departure from the classical Markovian setup, and the effect of the random environment, which is given by the transition in the productivity state~-- not by the productivity state alone.
 In particular, the transport operators from~\ref{main-q} below do not appear to have an easily identifiable analog in any known continuous-time framework.